 I am a survivor with HAVEN’s help.

 The world is brighter and happier place for me and my children.
 So take heart.
 There is a way out.
-You can leave the violence an abuse.
+You can leave the violence and abuse.
 Take your time.
 Figure out what you need to do.
 You can live a happier life.”

 “I know when it began, only I still don’t know why.
 I can still remember the first time like it was yesterday.
-I can still see his face – see the rage and hatred etched on it.
+I can still see his face, see the rage and hatred etched on it.
 It happened so fast, I never saw it coming.

 I learned a lot from that point on.
 I learned to notice the signs, to always be on the lookout for them.
 I learned to do as I was told.
-I learned to walk on egg shells -an art that must be mastered.
+I learned to walk on eggshells, an art that must be mastered.
 Only, I never could quite master it, at least not well enough for his standard, anyway.”